 Stillingfleet, Bishop of Norwich, was one of the noblest men the English Church ever produced.
-He not only opposed this unscriptural dogma himself, but in his celebrated Irenicum he classifies the views of eminent English and foreign divines respecting Episcopacy.
+He not only opposed the unscriptural dogma himself; but in his celebrated Irenicum he classifies the views of eminent English and foreign divines respecting Episcopacy.
 He shows that most of the English divines, since the Reformation, had held that the form of Church government was mutable, depending on the wisdom of the magistrate and of the Church.
 He quotes Cranmer approvingly, as to ordination not being at all essential.
-Archbishop Whitgift, Bishops Bridges, Hooker and others, it is shown, advocated the same general view.
-Secondly, he refers to the divines who had believed in the original parity of the clergy, yet considered Episcopacy lawful.
+Archbishop Whitgift, Bishops Bridges, Hooker, and others, it is shown, advocated the same general view.
+Secondly, he refers to the divines who had believed in the original parity of the clergy, yet considered episcopacy lawful.
 Here are placed Calvin, Beza, Melancthon, and others.
-Thirdly, he enumerates those who judge Episcopacy to be the primitive form, yet look not on it as necessary.
+Thirdly, he enumerates those who judge episcopacy to be the primitive form, yet look not on it as necessary.
 Here come Bishops Jewel, Fulk, Field, and many more.
-All these men who are named under the three heads, whatever their views respecting the origin and antiquity of episcopacy, considered it neither necessary on the one hand, nor wrong and intolerable on the other.
-Cranmer explicitly declares that bishops and priests were "one office at the beginning of Christ's religion;" and a statement to the effect "that in the New Testament there is no mention made of any degrees or distinctions in orders, but only of deacons or ministers, and priests or bishops," was subscribed by thirteen bishops with a great number of other ecclesiastics.
-So that these High Churchmen, who so recklessly charge the Methodists with deserting Wesley's principles. are themselves recreant to the great Protestant principles of the illustrious Reformers to whom England owes so much.
-It is no part of my design to condemn those who prefer the Episcopal form of government.
-But these facts are sufficient to show beyond question, that the views of Episcopal ordination, now maintained by High Churchmen, are a departure from the simpler and more Scriptural faith of the Reformation-a long stride back towards Rome.
+All these men who are named under the three heads, whatever were their views respecting the origin and antiquity of episcopacy, considered it neither necessary on the one hand, nor wrong and intolerable on the other.
+It is no part of my design, to condemn those who prefer the Episcopal form of government.
+But these facts are sufficient to show beyond question, that the views of Episcopal ordination, now maintained by High Churchmen, are a departure from the simpler and more scriptural faith of the

+Reformation-a long stride back towards Rome.

 4. The alleged succession is not historically true.
 I mean, that there has been no such unbroken succession of ordinations in the past.
 Such a succession cannot be proved.
-And it is morally certain that such an unbroken chain never existed.
+And it is morally certain, that such an unbroken chain never existed.
 The world recently saw that the champions of popery in Rome could not even prove that St. Peter was ever at Rome, to say nothing of his ordinations.
 The facts already mentioned, that in the primitive Church several pastors took part in each ordination, and that the modern popish view of ordination was unknown, would naturally render it impossible to trace each ordination to any one bishop or presbyter.
-The "Church" curate who comes with a printed list of his ecclesiastical pedigree, up to the Apostles, must have wonderful confidence in the ignorance of those whom he expects to accept his list with unquestioning faith.
+The "Church" curate who comes with a printed list of his ecclesiastical pedigree, up to the Apostles, must have wonderful confidence in the ignorance of those, whom he expects to accept his list with unquestioning faith.
 Many eminent ministers and laymen of the English Church, who have made this subject a special study, have confessed that the historical succession is utterly untenable.
 Chillingworth said, "I am fully persuaded there hath been no such succession."
-Lord Macaulay says: "Even if it were possible, which it assuredly is not, to prove that the Church had the Apostolical orders in the third century, it would be impossible to prove that those orders were not in the twelfth century so far lost that no ecclesiastic could be certain of the legitimate descent of his own spiritual character.
-We see no satisfactory proof of the fact that the Church of

-England possesses the Apostolic succession."
+Lord Macaulay says: "Even if it were possible, which it assuredly is not, to prove that the Church had the Apostolical orders in the third century, it would be impossible to prove that those orders were not in the twelfth century so far lost, that no ecclesiastic could be certain of the legitimate descent of his own spiritual character. . . .
+We see no satisfactory proof of the fact, that the Church of England possesses the Apostolical succession,"